 When shaping is done, it’s common to experience tooth sensitivity.
 This can persist for several weeks, but should gradually lessen over time.

-Dental Bonding: Care and Tips
+Care and Tips

 While technology has brought about many advancements in dental bonding and composite materials, there are limitations to understand.
 Simply following standard oral hygiene practices is a good start: brush your teeth at least twice a day, floss at least once a day and see your dentist for regular professional check-ups and cleanings.
 Avoid harsh toothpastes and brushes, they can cause the bonding to dull and be more susceptible to stain.
 Because bonding material can chip, it is important to avoid habits like biting fingernails; chewing on pens, ice, or other hard food objects; or using your bonded teeth as an opener.
 If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call your dentist.